 And I’m going to have one more jab at Tigo.
 The Tigo Energy sales and marketing department is … underwhelming.
 SolarEdge has gained market dominance with a product that is fundamentally flawed.
 Imagine what the SolarEdge sales and marketing team could do if they marketed a product like Tigo!

 While solar panel bypass diodes work reasonably well to reduce the impact shade has on performance, it is not what they were designed for.
 If a solar panel is installed in significant shade, an optimiser should be used.
-Optimisers not only increase solar production, they prevent bypass diodes from burning out.
-Tigo optimisers are a superior optimiser because of the simplicity of the design.
+Optimisers not only increase solar production but also prevent bypass diodes from burning out.
+Tigo optimisers are superior optimisers because of the simplicity of the design.
 They perform better in heavy shade, can be selectively deployed, and are only required to work during shaded times.
 It’s not surprising then that Tigo optimisers seem to be far more reliable than SolarEdge.
 Tigo still has issues: their premium alerts are not working.
 But if Tigo Energy were to up their marketing, they deserve to gain more market share.